 9. Dead Alive

 After the hopelessness of The Ruins, it might be nice to delight in the brutal silliness of the New Zealand horror-comedy Dead Alive.
-Long before helming two Lord of the Rings trilogies, Peter Jackson directed this low budget romp about a hapless New Zealander whose mother turns into a hungry undead monster after being bitten by a Sumatran rat monkey.
-This is Jackson’s gleeful exploration of how far he can push the limits of bad taste using a bonkers script and stylish stop motion effects.
+Long before helming two Lord of the Rings trilogies, Peter Jackson directed this low budget romp about a hapless New Zealander whose mother turns into a hungry undead monster after being bitten by a Sumatran rat-monkey.
+This is Jackson’s gleeful exploration of how far he can push the limits of bad taste using a bonkers script and stylish stop-motion effects.
 The film wherein two undead corpses have sex and give birth to an undead baby.
 What more can you say about something like that?

 The first film on this list but certainly not the last from Canadian body horror maestro David Cronenberg, eXistenZ melds heady science fiction with flashes of humor and oddly sexualized imagery in a reality-shattering future.
-A diverse cast of recognizable character populate the insane world, wherein video game enthusiasts enter layered alternate realities for their own entertainment.
+A diverse cast of recognizable characters populates the insane world, wherein video game enthusiasts enter layered alternate realities for their own entertainment.
 It’s a clever questioning of reality, wherein Cronenberg’s genius for stomach-churning VFX shines through in the disturbing video game meals, the fleshy, throbbing controllers, and the skin ports through which they’re connected to the players.

 It’s something of a miracle this dark head-scratcher of a horror film ever spawned a successful franchise.
 The story follows an unfaithful wife who discovers her former lover in her attic, now a literal shell of his former self after escaping an underworld ruled by the sadomasochistic Cenobites, who delight in tearing flesh limb from limb with rusty hooks.
-The former lover Frank (Sean Chapman) is equally monstrous, consuming blood to restore himself to something more recognizably human after originally entering the Cenobite’s world in search of “new carnal pleasures.”
+The former lover, Frank (Sean Chapman), is equally monstrous, consuming blood to restore himself to something more recognizably human after originally entering the Cenobite’s world in search of “new carnal pleasures.”
 The strange sexuality doesn’t end there, and the film’s disturbing implications haven’t been dulled in the nearly 30 years since its release.

 6. The Thing

 John Carpenter’s sci-fi horror classic follows a group of men on an Antarctic outpost besieged by a shapeshifting alien, and uses strong writing and unrelenting paranoia to create nearly two hours of expertly-crafted tension.
-The Thing is unquestionably my favorite film on this list, though it doesn’t rank higher since it doesn’t fall so nearly into the body horror category as these other films.
+The Thing is unquestionably our favorite film on this list, though it doesn’t rank higher since it doesn’t fall so neatly into the body horror category as these other films.
 Still, when one of the film’s best scares comes from a man’s chest opening to reveal a set of teeth and chomp off another man’s arms, it’s got to count for something.

 5. Ginger Snaps

 One of the most refreshing updates of werewolf lore, the Canadian independent gem Ginger Snaps deserves a place among the body horror greats.
 Though werewolves have always had adolescent implications, Ginger Snaps pushes the connection to its extreme, having the titular Ginger get bitten on the same night she has her first period.
-The film uses horrific practical effects and cheeky humor to explore the consequences when her sexual maturation turns to unquenchable blood lust.
+The film uses horrific practical effects and cheeky humor to explore the consequences when her sexual maturation turns to unquenchable bloodlust.
 Somehow, the character work is as well-done as the unnerving, graphically-depicted transformation sequences.

-Director James Gunn only recently gained fame for his cheeky Marvel space-epic Guardians of the Galaxy, but he’s been churning out clever, though far less-marketable, products since Slither, made in 206.
+Director James Gunn only recently gained fame for his cheeky Marvel space-epic Guardians of the Galaxy, but he’s been churning out clever, though far less-marketable, products since Slither, made in 2006.
 The horror comedy focuses on a middle-of-nowhere small town invaded by an alien species that conquers planets using multiple life cycles.
 There’s a lot going on here, including slithering slug monsters, people transformed into incubating, insatiable flesh-eaters and a lonely middle-aged man who becomes the mastermind of the whole convoluted plot to join every living being on earth into a giant blob-like alien monster.
-The script is creatively disgusting as it is humorous.
+The script is as creatively disgusting as it is humorous.